If you’ve bought a home recently, you may have purchased or received a home warranty.

 Also, when you buy new furnishings and appliances, use a credit card that extends the product’s warranty.
-That can add as much as an extra year.
+That can add as much as an extra year of protection.

 Is a home warranty right for you?

-Sellers often buy a year’s coverage as an incentive to home shoppers.
+Sellers may offer a year’s coverage as an incentive to home shoppers.
 Owners of new homes frequently pay the premiums after their free year expires.

-Real estate agents give home warranties to clients as a thank-you gift for purchasing a home.
+Real estate agents sometimes give home warranties to clients as a thank you gift for purchasing a home.
 Some buyers of older homes find that a warranty gives them confidence.

 Other homeowners decide they’re better off setting aside savings to cover home repairs and replacements.

-One way to think about your needs: Compare the age of each covered item with its average life span (use these charts at the National Association of Certified Home Inspectors and This Old House).
+One way to think about your needs: Compare the age of each covered item with its average life span.
+To do so, use this chart from the National Association of Certified Home Inspectors.

 With expensive components near or past their life expectancy, a home warranty might be a good idea.
-Components that have pre-existing problems, however, typically are excluded.
+Components that have pre-existing problems, however, typically are excluded from protection.

-It would have been terrific to have had a home warranty, she said.
-She’d had the option when she bought the house but declined it.
+A home warranty would have covered a portion of the cost, she said.
+She’d had the option to purchase a warranty when she bought the house, but declined it.

 Before buying a home warranty, read the contract and understand exactly what it does and does not cover.
-You don’t want your claim rejected because the fine print said, for example, that:
+For example, some contracts will not provide coverage if: